drewg233/DudeYourProfile/README.md

 ## Dude Your Profile

-I submitted this app to Apple and they did not enjoy it.
+I submitted this app to Apple and they did not enjoy it as much as I did.
 Might as well open source it!

-"Your app contains content that is offensive and would be considered objectionable by many users, which is not allowed on the App Store.
-Specifically, many users could be offended or upset by the functionality that your app provides."

 ### About